Anatomiclab/real-nerveseg2021/README.md

-# real-nerveseg2021
+**real-nerveseg2021**

 _Authors:_ Lai Wing Sum, Lee Fung Lui, Man Yin Ting Eunice, Wong Chin Hung, Yeung Chi Kin, WONG, Alex Ngai Nick

-# Introduction
+**Introduction**

-Complications that resulted in life-long irreversible nerve damages are seldom accompanied with certain types of surgery such as oesophageal surgery, these complications often resultts in functional loss and lifelong dependency in medications.
-The chance of causing these complications are highly dependent on experiences of surgeons, this implied that there is room of improvement by the use of real-time intraoperative imaging techniques.
+Complications that resulted in life-long irreversible nerve damages are seldom accompanied with certain types of surgery such as esophageal surgery, these complications often result in functional loss and lifelong dependency in medications.
+The chance of causing these complications is highly dependent on experiences of surgeons, this implied that there is room of improvement by the use of real-time intraoperative imaging techniques.

 Myelin layers of nerve has a special optical property where reflectance is directly dependent on wavelength and amount of reflected light is highly correlated to the number of myelin layer of nerve.
 By carefully choosing suitable wavelength, the nerve will reflect significantly more light than the surrounding non-nerve tissue.
 This can be used to produce high contrast images that highlight nerve.

 In this project, we developed a deep learning model that aims at real time identification of nerve during surgical procedures.
 The models consist of two convolutional neural network that classify images that contains nerve and segment nerve.

-A powerful neural network that classify objects with very high accuracy requires very large training dataset and training time.
+A powerful neural network that classifies objects with very high accuracy requires very large training dataset and training time.
 Existing powerful pre-trained classification neural network can be augmented for classifying medical images such as nerve by transfer learning.

-# File structure of this deposit
+**File structure of this deposit**

 This deposit is divided into 5 subfolders that their contents are described in their names.
 The classification training and evaluation scripts are contained in the subfolder &quot;classification&quot;.
-The segmentations are divided by their models into their own folders, &quot;UNET&quot;, &quot;doubleunet&quot;, &quot;deeplabV3+&quot;.
+The segmentations are divided by their models into their own folders, &quot;UNET&quot;, &quot;DoubleUNET&quot;, &quot;deeplabV3+&quot;.
 The root directory contained this readme file.

-# Classification
+**Classification**

-This folder contains the script for training transfer learnt classification neural network using the pre-trained imagenet image classification.
+This folder contains the script for training transfer learnt classification neural network using the pre-trained ImageNet image classification.

 Getting started
 Dependencies